counsel-health/HealthConvos-access/README.md

 # HealthConvos-access

 HealthConvos is a de-identified dataset of multi-turn physician consultations based on real patient conversations on an asynchronous telehealth platform that utilizes LLM-driven pre-visit intake.
 To request access to HealthConvos, please read through the LICENSE file and make a Github Issue on the public repository [here](https://github.com/counsel-health/HealthConvos-access/issues).
-In your Github Issue, please make sure you answer the following questions:
+In your Github Issue, please make sure you answer the following questions (\* information required for students and postdocs):

 - My name:
 - Github username: